SAMeh-ZAGhloul/Virtual-Quantum-Reality-VQR_True-Uniform-Random-Number-TURN/README.md

 ---

-### Entroby Test (ent) - Sample Results
+### Entroby Test (ent)

+## Statistical Randomness (what ent tested)

+# Your file passes basic statistical tests:

+1- Entropy ~ 8 bits/byte
+2- Balanced distribution across all 256 byte values
+3- No correlation between bytes
+4- Monte Carlo π estimate close to the real value

+# This means the data is indistinguishable from random to simple statistical tools.

 1- **Entropy = 7.999994 bits per byte**  The maximum entropy possible for 8-bit data is **8 bits per byte**.
 Your file is essentially perfectly random, or at least indistinguishable from random by this test.
 Practical meaning: No lossless compression can shrink it further.

 2- **Optimum compression = 0%**  Since entropy is already maximal, compression algorithms like gzip or bzip2 would not reduce the size.
 The file is already “**incompressible**.”